Introduction

 Check Data Partitions

-Step 1.
-Identify which Form is not performant.
+1. Identify which Form(s) is not performant.

 If the Rule Partition is slow, refer to the Rule Performance Analysis troubleshooting article.
 If any other partition is slow, read the Performance Tuning Guide's partition section.

 Note: If the partition is slow, changes to the Form will likely not improve performance.
 The issue is with the size of the data in the partition.
 You can create an Archived Partition to store all the data that is not currently needed.
-Keep in mind, that for certain additions of SQL Server, you can only have up to 3 partitions including the Rule and Writeback partitions.
+Keep in mind, that for certain additions of SQL Server, you can only have up to three partitions including the Rule and Writeback partitions.
 Read Supported Features for SQL Standard for more information.

 Form Native MDX

-Step 2.
-If running this query directly in Analysis Services does not cause performance issues, skip to the next section.
+Note: If running this query directly in Analysis Services does not cause performance issues, skip to the next section.

 If the results still take a while to load, the query itself is the problem.
 To narrow down the issue, we'll need to start isolating the parts of the query that may be the culprit.